sagargoswami2001/Simple-Web-Browser-Using-Python/README.md

 4. The bottom gray menu contains many basic functions like Forward, Back, and Reload but also links to your Start and Search pages as well as a link to the github of this programs original creator

 5. Start, Search, and all Bookmarked pages default to the google homepage

+Creator: sagargoswami2001

+Contributors: Geoffrey-Hash

+5. Start, Search, and all Bookmarked pages default to the google homepage